ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 -   A short name for debug, 4 characters

--   A flag telling if the SWC data instance is relocatable and can be moved between calls (the code allays making reference to the base address of the instance, and if the code and it's the inline assembly is made ready for "position independent execution".
+-   A flag telling if the SWC data instance is relocatable and/or can be moved between calls (the SWC is always reading instance data with a reference to the base address of the instance), and if the code and it's the inline assembly is made ready for "position independent execution".

 -   **The stream format of each input and output stream** of the components (see "A.3 Stream digital "data formats\""), giving the